SestoAle/Wesnoth-Companion-App/README.md

 The test was made by 2 step:
 * a first step where the tester were free to use the app like they wanted;
-* and a scripted test where the tester had to satisfy some goals.
+* a scripted test where the tester had to satisfy some goals.

 The results are shown in the figure below:
 <p align="center">